Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Technical Specs of the Sterling Pacific 40L

 The body uses customized 0.9mm 5000 series aluminum sheets, commonly found in the aviation industry for their excellent weight-to-strength ratio.
-Hydraulic presses bend these sheets into shape, promising greater durability compared to standard aluminum suitcases—though only time will prove its resilience.
+A hydraulic press bends these sheets into shape, promising greater durability compared to standard aluminum suitcases – but we’ll see how it holds up over time.

-Next, the thicker 1.5mm 5052 aluminum corners add impressive solidity, making deformation highly unlikely.
-This design ensures the suitcase retains its shape, with SAE 304 stainless steel rivets securely fastening the corners.
+Next, the thicker 1.5mm 5052 aluminum corners add solidity, making large deformation less likely.
+I’m guessing this will help retains its shape, with SAE 304 stainless steel rivets securely fastening the corners.

 The construction is completely solid and I can easily sit on the suitcase without feeling any give or worry about any seams or corners bending or breaking.